MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-run-sample-ios-app.md

 - Register application in the Microsoft Entra External ID for customers.
 - Enable public client and native authentication flows.
-- Create a sign in and sign out user flow in the Microsoft Entra External ID for customers.
+- Create user flow in the Microsoft Entra External ID for customers.
 - Associate your application with the user flow.
 - Update a sample native iOS mobile application to use your own Microsoft Entra External ID for customers tenant details.
 - Run and test the sample native iOS mobile application.